-Regardless of your overall health, there are risks associated with any type of back or neck surgery.
+Regardless of your overall health, there are risks associated with any type of surgical treatment by a Los Angeles spine surgery expert.
 Certain lifestyle factors can also affect the outcome of surgical procedures and increase the risk of complications arising during surgery.
 Awareness of these factors in advance of your surgery can give you enough time to make some adjustments likely to increase the odds of experiencing successful surgery and recovery.

 Nicotine and other chemicals in cigarettes may hinder bone regrowth following spine surgery and complicate recovery from fusion surgery.
 Smoking also increases inflammation that can result in post-operative complications.
 These risks can be significantly reduced by abstaining from smoking at least three weeks prior to surgery.

 Alcohol is a muscle relaxant and depressant, which can make it difficult to accurately determine appropriate anesthesia levels during surgery.
 Chemicals within alcohol can also adversely interact with narcotic pain medications, decreasing the effectiveness (and increasing sedative effects) of such medications often prescribed to patients following surgery.

 Patients with body fat ranging from 25 to 30 percent or greater have an increased risk of complications during and after surgery.
 For spine surgeries, excess weight places added pressure on the back and supporting joints and muscles that can further complicate surgical procedures.
 Losing approximately 15 percent of excess weight may help reduce weight-related risk factors.